Exploring Daegwallyeong: Year-Round Adventures in Gangwon-Do

 For further reference, all of these locations are dog-friendly because we bring our dog on all of our South Korea road trip adventures.

-In the winter of 2023, during a ski trip to Mona YongPyong Resort, we made a side visit to Pure Sheep Ranch (순수양떼목장).
+In the winter of 2023, during a ski trip to YongPyong Resort, we made a side visit to Pure Sheep Ranch (순수양떼목장).
 We explored the facility, enjoyed some winter trekking, and relaxed with coffee at the base café.

 In the winter of 2024, we returned to YongPyong Resort for another ski trip.
 This time, we revisited Pure Sheep Ranch and added Han Neul Sky Ranch (하늘목장), also known as Daegwallyeong Sky Ranch, to our itinerary.
 Despite the heavy snow at Han Neul, we trekked as far as possible, vowing to return in the summer to fully experience the ranch.